Thermodynamics of Bosonic Higher Spin Fields: Massless Bosonic Higher spin fields

-here $V = L^d \beta$ and where $L^d$ is the volume of spacetime.
 Since, this free energy is an extensive quantity and which is diverges in the thermodynamic limit, $ V \to \infty$.
-This infrared (IR) singularity actually not a problem because it scale with the volume of spacetime.
-However, the integral part of free energy is also diverges at large momenta unless there is an upper bound for the allowed momenta.
-This is an ultaviolet (UV) singularity has the same reason of the UV divergence of the ground state energy is
+So, in this theory infrared divergences are present even after the dimensional regularization method.
+Nevertheless this infrared (IR) divergences actually not a problem because it scale with the volume of spacetime.
+However, after the dimensional regularization the free energy of massless free bosonic HS fields is finite value when the volume, temperature and spin values are finite in the dimensional regularization scheme logarithmic UV divergences of massless free bosonic HS fields get completely detached.

-the above equation (12) is UV divergent at large momenta.
-Since, thermal equilibrium state of a free massless bosonic higher spin fields is realized as a minimization of the free energy, we consider